leedavid1985/gettingdata/README.md

 Raw data
 =====
 Features (561) are in x_test.txt and activity labels are in y_test.txt.
 Test subjects can be found in subject_tests.txt.
 Similarly, you can find training data in the appropriately labeled files.
-You can can read more about the data at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+You can can read more about the data at the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 Processing
 =====